 Gold.
-It’s the yellow metal, the “barbarous relic,” but it’s also a medium of exchange that’s been respected as a store of value since ancient Egypt, and an asset class that some investors might consider as part of a diversified portfolio.
+It’s the yellow metal, the “barbarous relic,” but it’s also a medium of exchange that’s been respected as a store of value since ancient Egypt.
+It’s also an asset class that some investors might consider as part of a diversified portfolio.

 But when it comes to investing in gold, there are many approaches, from direct purchase to investing in the companies that mine and produce the precious metal.

 Gold has an emotional attachment that can make it different from other investments.
-When we exchange wedding vows, we do it along with the exchange of golden rings.
-In school we learned of the “49ers” who flocked to the West Coast during the California Gold Rush.
-And we’ve all heard the radio pitch telling us that empires were built on gold and how, on a long enough timeline (or after the zombie apocalypse), gold will replace fiat currency as the chief unit of exchange.
+When we exchange wedding vows, we exchange golden rings.
+In school, we learned of the “49ers” whom flocked to the West Coast during the California Gold Rush.
+And we’ve all heard the radio pitch telling us that empires were built on gold and how, on a long-enough timeline, gold will replace fiat currency as the chief unit of exchange.

-If you’re considering adding gold to your portfolio, you should look at it with the same care and consideration you give any of your financial decisions.
-And with that in mind, let’s take a look at some of the options available for investing in gold.
+Bottom line: If you’re considering adding gold to your portfolio, you should look at it with the same care and consideration you give any of your financial decisions.
+And with that in mind, let’s look at some of the choices available for investing in gold.
+We’ll start where the ancient Egyptians did—with the physical metal.

-Traditionally ownership is the most common and straightforward way to invest in gold.
+Traditionally, ownership of the physical product—gold coins and bars—is the most common and straightforward way to invest in gold.
 Simply buy coins or bars from an online dealer, or from your local coin shop, and then put them away for safekeeping.
 But buying the physical metal is also the most inefficient way to own gold.

 Markups and commissions on physical gold sales can be high, and depending on where you live, you may have to pay sales tax on the purchase as well.
-Uncle Sam collects when you go to sell your gold, too.
-The IRS considers gold bullion and coins “collectibles,” which are subject to federal taxes at your regular tax rate, up to a maximum of 28%.
+Uncle Sam collects when you sell your gold too.
+The IRS considers gold bullion and coins “collectibles,” which carry a 28% top federal tax rate on long-term capital gains.
+By comparison, stocks, bonds, and other investments have a max tax rate of 20% on long-term capital gains and up to 37% on short-term capital gains based on income level.

 When investing in gold via futures or options, you’re using leverage to control a larger amount of the commodity than you could with just the money you’re putting at risk.
 This can be an efficient way to participate in gold price fluctuations—up or down—depending on whether you’re bullish or bearish on the market.